s4mmy5/cse4202-docker-environment/README.md

 This environment can be used to [cross-compile the Raspberry Pi OS kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md) from a Linux, Windows, or Mac workstation using Docker.

-You can also skip the 'Bringing up the build environment' section and just compile the kernel directly on the Pi itself.
+You can also skip the 'Bringing up the build environment' section and just compile the kernel directly on the Pi itself. (not reccomended since it's really slow)

 This build configuration currently targets Raspberry Pi 5, CM5, and Pi 500/500+, and on macOS using Docker Desktop, using the Pi OS 64-bit build.